Social Media Marketing Campaigns Have Changed the Face of Marketing

 Wilkinson Sword – The Santa Claus hostage video

 Just before Christmas of 2013, Wilkinson Sword released a hostage video showing three elves arguing whether to shave off Santa’s beard or not.
 The video was posted on Wilkinson’s Facebook, Twitter, and YouTube pages.
 To get people involved, the video was left on a cliff-hanger and the phrase “CLICK TO # SAVESANTA” at the end.
 Another video would come soon that determines the fate of Santa Claus, based on the votes of the participants.
 One of the aims of this viral marketing ploy is to remind people that the brand’s famous razors make for great Christmas gifts.

 Viral Marketing and Social Media Make a Good Couple

 WATERisLIFE – First World Complaints Video

-The non-profit organization WATERisLIFE created a unique viral marketing of collected clips of the underprivileged third world but with captions of common privileged first world complaints such as: “I hate it when my phone charger won’t reach my bed” or “I hate it when I go to the bathroom and forget my phone” and other such complaints.
-The video became a huge success and had over a million views, boosting the organization’s campaign to bring clean water to third world countries.
+The non-profit organization WATERisLIFE created unique viral marketing of collected clips of the underprivileged third world but with captions of common privileged first world complaints such as: “I hate it when my phone charger won’t reach my bed” or “I hate it when I go to the bathroom and forget my phone” and other such complaints.
+The video became a huge success and had over a million views, boosting the organization’s campaign to bring clean water to third-world countries.
 The ending caption, “First world problems… aren’t problems” also boosted interest in the organization’s international work.

 Cadbury – The giant chocolate Facebook thumb